-(Revised 04/2016)
+(Revised 10/2020)

-Unless otherwise provided by law, pursuant to GC section 16374,
+Unless otherwise provided by law, pursuant to Government Code section 16374

-amounts of unclaimed money on deposit for two years in the unclaimed trust account of the Special Deposit Fund will be transferred by SCO to the General Fund.
-SCO will account these transfers as General Fund revenue.
-Departments will not account General Fund revenue arising from this source.
+amounts of unclaimed money on deposit for two years in the unclaimed trust account of the Special Deposit Fund will be transferred by the State Controller’s Office (SCO) to the General Fund.
+SCO will account for these transfers as General Fund revenue.
+Agencies/departments will not account for General Fund revenue arising from this source.